 The websites and help sheets below provide a comprehensive list of links and information about online safety so parents, and their children, can decide what is right for their family when using the Internet and associated technologies.

-If you would like to speak to one of our Esafety Coordinators in school, they are – Lisa Roberts, Headteacher and Richard Sherwood, IT Technician-IT support Manager.
+If you would like to speak to our Esafety Coordinator in school, who is Lisa Roberts, Headteacher.

 (Please note that Sandridge School does not take any responsibility for the content or update of the external sites on this page.)

 “CEOP works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account.
 CEOP protects children from harm online and offline, both directly and in partnership with local and international agencies.”
 Click on the link if you or somebody you know of has been, or may be, the victim of on-line harassment, bullying or exploitation.

 Childline offers help and advice to children who are worried, concerned or at risk in any way.
 If you would like to contact an impartial person to discuss any issues that you may be finding difficult, please click on the link below or ring the number shown.

 A non-profit making organisation working directly with children, parents and teachers to ensure that the issues of online child protection and children’s safe and positive use of the internet are addressed.
 Childnet International produce an online CD guide specifically for parents KnowITAll .